ilyakaznacheev/abap-best-practice/README.md

 Do not comment aspects of implementation, a self-describing code will provide this information for a reader.
 Comment logic from the business process point of view, the information that the reader can't extract from code.

 In the best case, short description o9f business logic unit in method header or before method call will be enough.

+### Be as local as possible

+Create variables, methods and attributes with as lowest scope as possible.
+The greater the scope you variable/method has, the more coupled your program is.

 ## Language and Translation